-We promote a multi-modal approach to understanding research problems, therefore EEG is also used simultaneously with other techniques such as fMRI.
+CUBRIC promotes a multi-modal approach to understanding research problems, therefore EEG is also used simultaneously with other techniques such as fMRI.
 We also have expertise in applying advanced analysis techniques to EEG data, which allows us to automatically recognise epileptic EEG patterns, for example.